1969 Dodge Super Bee 472 Hemi Walk-Around

 The Dodge Division Delivers

-In 1969 the added a scooped air-induction hood.
-Back then, car marketing was wild and they even had a name for the hood – it was called the “Ramcharger.”
+In 1969 they added a scooped air-induction hood.
+Back then, car marketing was wild, and they even had a name for the hood – it was called the “Ramcharger.”
 The car also featured a special grill, taillight configuration, and a Hurst shifter.

 In 1969, the basic package Super Bee was just $3,000, which is equal to $19,000 today when you account for inflation.
 Of course, they sell for far more at auction.